olehermanse/glrp/README.md

 (This assumes that feature is based on main).

-Alternately, you can compare the 5 last commits:
+Alternately, you can compare commit ranges:

 ```bash
 glrp --compare main~5,main...main~5